kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests NMG.md

 ## Tatooine 1

+*Note on Level Ups: There is never a reason to save a level up for the rest of the run.
+Take your level ups as soon as you can; they are listed in the latest place you could get them.*

 ### Docking Bay:
 - Czerka Officer conversation: 1,1,5
 - Run towards Mic'Tunan'Jus Orgu until Malare accosts Bastila